vicgauthreaux/IoT-Camp/README.md

 # Dear Parents/Guardians

-We are happy to share that your child participated in an innovative project-based class where they learned a variety of valuable skills.
-Below is a brief list and description of what was learned:
+Participating in a project-based environment where they learned a variety of valuable skills.
+Below is a brief list and description of what campers will learn:

 1. **Working with Hardware using a Raspberry Pi**
 Students learned to connect and control components like sensors and LEDs, gaining hands-on experience with electronics and the Internet of Things (IoT).